This page describes the process for publishing a proceedings with Cascadilla Proceedings Project. You should also review the author instructions

 Steps for volume editors

-(2) Abstract: The abstract must be in a separate file, not at the start of the paper.
-Each abstract must be a single paragraph, in Times or Times New Roman with no formatting other than italics and no other fonts.
+(1) Abstract: The abstract must be in a separate file, not at the start of the paper.
+Each abstract must be a single paragraph, with no formatting other than italics and no figures or tables.
+We ask authors to include their contact information in the file along with their abstract.

-(3) Publication rights form signed by every author: Every author and co-author must sign a rights form.
+(2) Publication rights form signed by every author: Every author and co-author must sign a rights form.
 Co-authors can sign separate rights forms.
 If any author has not provided a signed rights form, the paper cannot be published.
-Faxed copies and electronic signatures are not acceptable.
+We cannot accept faxed, scanned, or photocopied signatures under any circumstances.
+Do not leave the rights form for a later deadline, or you will delay the proceedings while waiting for authors who are slow to sign and mail their rights form.

 - Print a test copy of the PDF file.
 Immediately staple the test copy pages together, and write on the first page "Test printed by editor.
 DO NOT MAIL."
 Use this test copy only for checking the margins and other formatting.
 Never send us a printout you made yourself.